Higher Auslander's formula: acknowledgements

 \section{acknowledgements}

-During the preparation of this paper Sondre Kvamme informed us that he has a different proof that any $n$-abelian category is equivalent to an $n$-cluster tilting subcategory of an abelian category, but he hasn't written up the result yet.
+The authors would like to thank the referee for a careful reading of this paper and making many helpful suggestions that improved the paper.
+During the preparation of this paper Sondre Kvamme informed us that he has a different proof that any $n$-abelian category is equivalent to an $n$-cluster tilting subcategory of an abelian category, but he hasn't written up the result yet (see \cite{Kv1}).
 The research of the second author was in part supported by a grant from IPM (No. 99170412).